EnzoBnl/enzobnl/bd.md

 - **[Durability]** A transaction is ***durable*** in that once it it fully committed, it will remain committed even in case of system failures (power off, network partitioning...).

 # Hadoop's MapReduce
-// TODO reference HDFS Writes

-Execution steps of a MapReduce job containing 1 Mapper and 1 Reducer
+Execution steps of a MapReduce job containing 1 Mapper and 1 Reducer (steps **in bold** rely on *hook classes* exposed to the user for extension):

 - Map phase on mapper nodes:
   1. **RecordReader**: